lnemsick-simp/pupmod-simp-libkv/Design.md

 * libkv local file backend must ensure multi-process-safe `put`, `delete`, and `deletetree` operations on a <insert shared file system du jour> file system.

+* libkv must handle Binary objects (Strings with ASCII-8BIT encoding) that are embedded in complex Puppet data types such as Arrays and Hashes.

+  * This includes Binary objects in the value and/or metadata of any given key.

 ## Rollout Considerations